CAT scan: Pet goes through X-ray machine at Virginia airport

 NORFOLK, Va.
-(WAVY) – A traveler sent their pet cat through the X-ray machine in a carry-on bag at the Norfolk Airport (ORF) Friday morning.
+(WAVY) — A traveler sent their pet cat through the X-ray machine in a carry-on bag at the Norfolk Airport on Friday morning.
+We’re not kitten!

 The Transportation Security Administration (TSA) tweeted out a picture with proof and a reminder to travelers to always remove your pet from the carrying case, then place the case through the X-ray machine.
 Animal carriers will undergo a visual and/or physical inspection.